Class Summary for Diagnostic Assessments

 • Domain Scale Scores - Each domain score is the average of the domain scores of each student who has completed the assessment.
 Scores are determined by students' performance on questions aligned to the domain.

 • Overall Average Score - The average of all scale scores of all students who have completed the assessment.
-A legend shows the score ranges for Exceeds, Meets, Approaching, and Does Not Meet expectations, and the number of students who fall into that performance category for the assessment.
-Click the link if available to see a list of students in the performance category.
+A legend shows the score ranges for Exceeds, Meets, Approaching, and Does Not Meet expectations, and the number of students who fall into that performance level for the assessment.
+Select the link if available to see a list of students in the performance level.

 2. The Placement by Domain table displays: